-Ed.S. in School Psychology
+Specialist in Education in School Psychology

 The program leads to the Specialist in Education (Ed.S.) degree.
-The curriculum prepares the student to function professionally as a school psychologist and to develop the skills of a psychoeducational consultant.
+The curriculum prepares the student to work professionally as a school psychologist and to develop the skills of a psychoeducational consultant.
 The program emphasizes current issues and trends in school psychology.

-Graduate Admission to the School of Education
+Graduate Admission to the School of Education and Human Sciences

 Graduate programs in education are open to students with acceptable baccalaureate and graduate degrees whose academic records indicate that they can do successful work at the graduate level.
-Regular admission requires a grade-point average of at least 3.0 on a 4.0 scale.
-Individual departments may require additional information and may have more stringent admission and retention requirements.
+Applicants must provide evidence of ability to work successfully at the graduate level, including experience in and commitment to the profession.

 See Admission in the Graduate Studies section of the online catalog for more information.

-The admission deadline is December 15 to begin course work in the following summer or fall.
+The admission deadline is January 5 to begin course work in the following summer or fall.

 Required Admission Materials